dredwardhyde/gc-articles/marking-roots.md

 ## How does marking GC roots work in Hotspot?

-In this article I’d like to talk a little about some interesting solutions that have found their way into the most popular JVM implementation in the world – Hotspot JVM, originally developed by Sun Microsystems and then refined by Oracle to the current state.
+In my first article I’d like to talk about some interesting solutions that have found their way into the most popular JVM implementation in the world – Hotspot JVM, originally developed by Sun Microsystems and then refined by Oracle to the current state.

 Typical JVM implementation consists of multiple subsystems, like various parsers, class loaders, interpreters, JIT compilers and so on, but possibly, the most complicated subsystem is related to garbage collection.

 **First**, the only purpose of JVM runtime is to execute compatible bytecode, that is to allocate and destroy objects, invoke methods and provide system resources – and all of it – by strictly following JLS rules.
-So, runtime is all about manipulating and executing bytecode in the most effective way, and bytecode itself consists of classes and methods.
-In practice, you have to solve many wonderful engineering problems to manipulate them correctly.
-One of such challenges – is to clean garbage – unreachable objects, because we all remember that Java is a language with automatic memory management.
-Class instances - objects – small allocated regions of heap with header and pointer to it – are everywhere in runtime and therefore garbage collector has to know about everything that happens during bytecode execution and must be aware about various code manipulations like JIT compiling, optimizations and object's locking.
-So, code related to garbage collection is almost everywhere in JVM implementations and engineers have to keep that in mind while implementing new features.
+So, runtime is all about manipulating and executing bytecode in the most effective way, while bytecode itself consists of classes and methods.
+In practice, you have to solve many wonderful engineering problems to manipulate it correctly.
+One of  challenges is to clean garbage – unreachable objects - because Java is a language with automatic memory management.
+Class instances - objects – small allocated regions of heap with its own header and pointers to it – are everywhere in runtime and therefore garbage collector has to know about everything that happens during bytecode execution and must be aware about various code manipulations like JIT compiling, optimizations and object's locking.
+So, code related to garbage collection is almost everywhere in JVM implementation and engineers have to keep that in mind while implementing new features.

-**Second**, runtime environment must execute code very effectively – with minimal overhead - and even change that code in certain ways to make its execution faster, because, often enough, developers do not think about performance until it’s too late.
+**Second**, runtime environment must execute code very effectively – with minimal performance penalty and without noticeable hiccups - and even change that code in certain ways to make its execution faster, because, often enough, developers do not think about performance until it’s too late.
 Optimizations in garbage collections come in two ways – try not to create new garbage or eliminate it in fastest way possible.
 First type could be done by JIT compiler – it’s called escape analysis and it allows JIT to allocate some objects on stack instead of heap – so object will be destroyed along with enclosing method frame.
 But burden of second class of optimizations lies completely on the shoulders of garbage collector's solution architects and developers.

 ### What steps typical GC cycle consists of?